-In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-07, Fair Value Measurement (Topic 820), "Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalent)."
-The ASU impacts reporting entities that measure an investment's fair value using the NAV per share (or an equivalent) practical expedient as prescribed in the FASB's fair value measurement guidance.
-ASU 2015-07 eliminates the requirement to classify the investment within the fair value hierarchy if the fair value is measured at NAV per share (or its equivalent).
+In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-07 that eliminates the requirement to classify the investments within the fair value hierarchy if the fair value is measured at NAV per share (or its equivalent).
 In addition, the requirement to make specific disclosures for all investments eligible to be assessed at fair value with the NAV per share practical expedient has been removed.
 Instead, such disclosures are restricted only to investments that the entity has decided to measure using the practical expedient.
 ASU 2015-07 is effective for periods beginning after December 15, 2015 and interim periods within those fiscal years, with early adoption permitted.
-The adoption of ASU No. 2015-07 is not expected to have an impact on the reported net assets or changes in net assets.
+The Plan adopted ASU 2015-07 effective January 1, 2016 and has applied this ASU retrospectively, as required with a change to Note 6, "Fair Value of Investments."
+The adoption of ASU 2015-07 did not have an impact on the reported net assets or changes in net assets.

-In July 2015, the FASB issued accounting standards updateASU 2015-12 that simplifies certain aspects of employee benefit plan accounting.
+In July 2015, the FASB issued ASU 2015-12 that simplifies certain aspects of employee benefit plan accounting.
 The amendments in Part I of the standard eliminated the requirements that participant benefit plans measure the fair value of fully benefit-responsive investment contracts and provide the related fair value disclosures; rather these contracts will be measured and disclosed only at contract value.
 The amendments in Part II of the standard eliminated the requirements to disclose net appreciation/ depreciation in fair value of investments by general type and the requirements to disclose individual investments that represent 5% or more of net assets available for benefits.
 The amendments in Part III of the standard provide a practical expedient that permits plans to measure its investments and investment related accounts as of a month-end date closest to its fiscal year for a plan with a fiscal year end that does not coincide with the end of a calendar month.
 These amendments are effective for reporting periods after January 1, 2016, with early adoption permitted.
 Plan management has reviewed this standard and early adopted Part I and Part II as of December 31, 2015 in order to simplify Plan accounting and its presentation in the accompanying financial statements.
 Part III of the standard is not applicable to the Plan.
-These changes were applied retrospectively and eliminated the adjustment from fair value to contract value for the common collective trust in the Statements of Net Assets available for Benefits was not impacted.
+As of December 31, 2015, these changes were applied retrospectively and eliminated the adjustment from fair value to contract value for the common collective trust in the Statements of Net Assets available for Benefits as of December 31, 2015.
+The Statements of Changes of Net Assets Available for Benefits was not impacted.
 Other notes within the financial statements have been removed or adjusted to reflect the amendments described in Parts I and II of the standard.